jeremyprice/game/readme.md

 - Difficulty: Value 0 through 99.
 To begin with, these with break down into easy (0 - 24), medium (25 - 74), hard (75 - 89), and very hard (90 - 99).
 - Chance: Value 0 through 99.
 Chance that a special event will occur in a room.
 Things such as free healing, automatic damage etc.
 - Description: At first, description will randomly pull from a list of prewritten strings.
 May change this in the future to use an external flat file.
+- The chance to enter the winning room will be based on the number of rooms the player has already entered. if player.roomCt + luck(not implemented) + roll20 > 40 ?
+- roomCt will also influence the difficulty of next room options, constantly increasing it.

 +Attributes: